mcgregorsa/ticket-lifecycle/README.md

     - Assigned To: Online Banking
     - See the images for examples and note the reply thread as it updates.
       - Use Post Reply throughout the various steps to update actions taken while working tickets.
+        - When posting replies the user will receive an email copy that they can respond to.
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>